suffolklibraries/lgc/content/collections/events/grinch-stole-christmas-07-12.md

     content:
       -
         type: text
-        text: "Join Buddy the Elf on an adventure around New York City in search of his family, and on a quest to help Father Christmas save everyone's festive spirit."
+        text: 'The grumpy, green Grinch is determined to steal Christmas from the towns people of Whoville.
+But with the help of a little girl can the Grinch grow a heart and discover the true meaning of Christmas?
+With Jim Carrey as the Grinch.'
       -
         type: hardBreak
       -
         type: hardBreak
       -
         type: text
-        text: 'Film Rating U'
+        text: 'Film rating PG'
       -
         type: hardBreak
       -
         type: text
-        text: '£2 per child, adults free'
+        text: '£2 per child/ adults free'
       -
         type: hardBreak
       -
         type: text
-        text: 'Run time 1 hour 30 minutes'
+        text: 'Run time 1 hour 45 minutes'
   -
     type: paragraph
     attrs: